juanvimartinez/ha-automations/sensors/README.md

 ## Export Spot Price

-Sensor to configure, via the UI, the minimum value to allow exporting excedents from a photovoltaic system.
+Sensor to configure, via UI, the minimum value to allow exporting excedents from a photovoltaic system.

 ![](./images/export_spot_price.png)